ln-12/Android-Week-View/README.md

 New Features
 ------------
 * Merged pull request https://github.com/Quivr/Android-Week-View/pull/84 to get rid of the input lag

 * Merged (my own) pull request https://github.com/Quivr/Android-Week-View/pull/86 to have some nice prefetching

 * Latest gradle dependencies

 * Manual control of "All day events" header's visibility if there are no events: weekView.alwaysShowAllDayEventGap(true)

+* Set number of visible days with horizontal scale gesture

 **Android Week View** is an android library to display calendars (week view or day view) within the app.
 It supports custom styling.